 APIs designed for use from F# use overloading far less than other .NET APIs.
 This is because

+Overloading can interact badly with type inference

 Overloading is needed less through the use of F# optional parameters

 Functional languages tend to prefer "parametric" overloading, present in F# through member constraints

-Overloading can interact badly with type inference

 Overloading may not be used with the functional programming operators since they are defined in modules.

 There are enormous tradeoffs between type inference and overloading as two ways to achieve succinctness in programming language design.
 The C# and general .NET approach is, of course, to use overloading ubiquitously at the API boundary.